Fptbb/fp-bazzite/README.md

 - Fedora Atomic Kinoite (so, KDE/Plasma desktop)
 - Bazzite
 - Nvidia
-- Other things I'm too lazy to
+- Other things I'm too lazy to put here

 *You can change this to some other base image if you want in de `Containerfile`*